osmfoundation/welcome-mat/about-osm-community/index.md

 ---
-title: What Communities and Organizations make up OpenStreetMap?
+title: About the OpenStreetMap Community
 layout: category
 order: 11
-color: red
+color: blue
 # these section refer to the subfolders in _posts/
 # the subfolder names and the section list names must match exactly
 # these are not case sensitive